Officer-Erik-1K-88/dartora/docs/Overview.md

 # Dartora Documentation

-Comprehensive API reference that was auto generated from source.
-Each class/function has its own page.
+This is an **inferred, in‑depth** API reference generated from source code.
+It includes summaries even for items lacking doc comments.

 ## Table of Contents

 ### Collections